makersacademy/ruby-coding-challenge/approach.md

 text = File.open("lorem.txt")
 ```
 * This provides a giant array of the sentence, no splits
-* Split into Words first
+* Need multi-dimensional array, split into words
-* Then .sort, and sum?
+* .sort by length
+* get count of each word
+* build hash of {lenth => count} from array